ChiIL Mama's ChiIL Picks List

 Sea Change Rehearsal/Set Building: We love to see the process that goes into building a show.
 All Photos by Dugan Kenaz-Mara & Bonnie Kenaz-Mara for ChiILMama.com & ChiILLiveShows.com.
-If you like to see how the sausage is made, check out our rehearsal pixs HERE.

 The night we caught the press opening, multitalented singer/actor/writer Bethany Thomas sat behind us in the audience.
 She's been a long time favorite of ours on stage and just released her first solo album that we've been thoroughly enjoying.
 Check it out https://bethanythomas.bandcamp.com.

 Bonnie Kenaz-Mara is a Chicago based writer, theater critic, photographer, videographer, actress, artist and Mama.
 She owns two websites where she publishes frequently: ChiILLiveShows.com (adult) & ChiILMama.com (family friendly).

 “Whale Song” by Lindsey Noel Whiting: A brief musical not about a man obsessed with killing a whale.